Generated at: 2026-07-01 04:12:53

 INTERVIEWEE

-• Tomonori Masuda, General Manager, DX Planning Department, DX Strategy Office
+• Mr. Tomonori Masuda, General Manager, DX Planning Department, DX Strategy Office

-Nishimatsu Construction Co., Ltd. is a major general contractor engaged in civil engineering, building construction, asset value-added business, and regional environmental solution services.
-With a 150-year history, the company has focused on construction projects such as tunnels, dams, office buildings, and warehouses.
-In recent years, it has expanded into the asset value-added (development and real estate) business, as well as environmental energy fields including biomass and geothermal power generation.
-To realize the Nishimatsu-Vision 2030 announced this year, the company is actively pursuing DX, with the development of a data utilization platform serving as a key foundation.
-We spoke with Tomonori Masuda, General Manager of the DX Planning Department in the DX Strategy Office, whose mission is to "practice data utilization, democratize data usage, and transform into data-driven management."
+Nishimatsu Construction Co., Ltd. is a semi-major general contractor engaged in civil engineering, building construction, asset value-added business, and regional environmental solution business.
+With a long history spanning 150 years, the company has primarily focused on civil engineering projects such as tunnels and dams, as well as building construction including office buildings and warehouses.
+In recent years, in addition to its asset value-added business (development and real estate), it has also expanded into environmental energy fields such as biomass and geothermal power generation.
+To realize the Nishimatsu-Vision 2030 announced this year, the company is pursuing digital transformation.
+One of the foundations supporting this digital transformation is the development of a data utilization infrastructure.
+We spoke with Tomonori Masuda, General Manager of the DX Planning Department, whose mission is the practice of data utilization, the democratization of data utilization, and the transformation to data-driven management.

 • Challenges Before Implementation

-• We aimed to implement an MDM solution to integrate siloed system data from a company-wide perspective and establish a foundation for management data analysis.
-It was necessary to cleanse and integrate our customer master data using reliable external data sources.
+• We wanted to implement an MDM solution to integrate data from siloed systems from a company-wide perspective and create a management data analysis infrastructure.
+It was necessary to cleanse and integrate client data, which is one of our master data sets, using reliable external data.

-• An overwhelming volume of 8.2 million records, including branches and regional offices.
+• An overwhelming volume of 8.2 million records, including branches and local offices.

-• Comprehensive coverage ranging from government department levels to local partner companies.
+• Comprehensive coverage ranging from government agency departments to local partner companies.

 • Results Achieved

-• Customer data has reached a level of granularity and freshness that enables effective utilization.
+• Client data has reached a level of granularity and freshness that allows for effective utilization.

-• LBC offers value that extends beyond mere operational efficiency in data entry and cleansing.
+• LBC offers value that goes beyond mere operational efficiency, such as data entry and data cleansing.

 Challenges Before Implementation

-We were convinced that building a data utilization foundation and implementing MDM were the keys to our company's growth.
-However, we faced two major obstacles: data silos and the challenge of persuading our management team.
+We are convinced that the key to corporate growth lies in building a data utilization infrastructure and implementing MDM.
+However, we face two major hurdles: data silos and the challenge of persuading management.

 original.webp